DylanT80/20-Qs/README.md

 A text-based game based from 20 Questions implemented with networking concepts learned in class.

 ## How to play / Networking protocol ##
-Documentation of protocol and game
+Documentation of protocol and game.
+The following is in chronological order.

 ### Registration ###
 Send __maximum__ of 16 ASCII bytes for your name.